Background pattern

 • Corticosteroids (used, for example, in inflammatory processes, immune disorders, etc.): as it may increase potassium loss.

-Use of duphalac with food, drinks, and alcohol
+Using Duphalac with food, drinks, and alcohol

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, or think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Duphalaccan be taken during pregnancy and during breastfeeding.
+Duphalaccan be taken during pregnancy and breastfeeding.

-No effects of duphalac on fertility are expected.
+No effects of Duphalac on fertility are expected.

-Driving and operating machinery
+Driving and Using Machines

 3. How to take Duphalac

-Oral administration.
+Oral use.

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Adults